lhauspie/front-exploration/webpack-sample/README.md

 so I will follow the guide of webpack because I think this latter is more up to date.

 Pretty simple, nothing bad.

+### Minify CSS files

+Okay, there is a chapter about minifying CSS files in the tuto, but I remember to have seen a chapter about that in this [webpack documentation page](https://webpack.js.org/guides/production/).
+So let's try the webpack version.

+Well, the document just says: "Go to the this [documentation](https://webpack.js.org/plugins/mini-css-extract-plugin/#minimizing-for-production)".
+Hmmm...
+I already installed this dependency.
+So just let's try to configure Production and Developpment environnments to minimize CSS only in production mode and not in developpment mode.

+To dive deeper into this concept, I'll try to have 3 scss and css files because I think this example is too simple to know if it works really.

+Okay, everything works better than I expected.